AnthonyNicklin/meat-free/README.md

         * IP: 0.0.0.0
         * PORT:	80
 4. Download the code from the Github repository [here](https://github.com/AnthonyNicklin/meat-free).
-5. Click on Clone or download then Download ZIP.
+5. Click on _Clone_ or _download then Download ZIP_.
 This will download the code into a ZIP folder locally on your computer.
 6. Uncompress the ZIP folder.
 7. Open up a terminal or cmd prompt and login into Heroku CLI.
     * ````heroku login````